aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

 #### Task 1: On-board Microsoft Sentinel

-In this task, you will on-board Azure Sentinel and connect the Log Analytics workspace.
+In this task, you will on-board Microsoft Sentinel and connect the Log Analytics workspace.

 1. Sign-in to the Azure portal **`https://portal.azure.com/`**.